Doak Walker: Honors and legacy

 Sports Illustrated writer Rick Reilly said of Walker shortly before his death:

 "He's Doak Walker, and he was as golden as golden gets.
 He had perfectly even, white teeth and a jaw as square as a deck of cards and a mop of brown hair that made girls bite their necklaces.
 He was so shifty you couldn't have tackled him in a phone booth, yet so humble that he wrote the Associated Press a thank-you note for naming him an All-American.
 Come to think of it, he was a three-time All-American, twice one of the Outstanding Players in the Cotton Bowl, a four-time All-Pro.
 He appeared on 47 covers, including Life, Look and Collier's.
 One time, Kyle Rote, another gridiron golden boy, saw a guy buying a football magazine at a newsstand.
 'Don't buy that one,' Rote said.
 'It's not official.
 It doesn't have a picture of Doak Walker on the cover.'"

 Shortly after Walker's death in 1998, Texas running back Ricky Williams wore Walker's number 37 in a game as opposed to his customary number 34 in remembrance of Walker.
-Williams would go on to set the NCAA all-time rushing record that season (though it has since been eclipsed by Ron Dayne), winning the Heisman Trophy in the process.
+Williams, who befriended Walker when they met after winning the 1997 Doak Walker Award, would go on to set the NCAA all-time rushing record that season (since been eclipsed by Ron Dayne) and win the Heisman Trophy.